canonical/ros-esm-dependencies-diff-generator/README.md

                         The ROS distro to evaluate.
   --depend-types DEPEND_TYPES [DEPEND_TYPES ...]
                         A list of the depend types to list.
+  --ignore-packages IGNORE_PACKAGES [IGNORE_PACKAGES ...]
+                        A list of packages to ignore in the dependencies.
+                        The default is: ignore alternative DDS implementation packages.
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The .rosinstall file to write.
   -s SOURCE, --source SOURCE